 2. Visa – Make sure you have a valid visa for entering and studying in Australia well before your departure date and that you have all of your visa documentation (including Confirmation of Enrolment, or eCoE) with you before you get ready to fly.
 Our Frequently Asked visa questions page has more information about visas.

-3. Proof of vaccination – From 6 July 2022, you are no longer required to show proof of your COVID-19 vaccination for travel to Australia.
+3. Proof of vaccination – You are not required to show proof of your COVID-19 vaccination for travel to Australia.
 However, we encourage all travellers to be vaccinated for their own protection.

 Make sure you check the requirements of your airline and any countries that you are transiting through as they may have vaccination requirements.